Knee surgery in Guildford | Mount Alvernia Hospital Skip to main content

 Dealing with knee pain can be particularly troublesome, especially when there seems to be no respite.
 Simple, everyday tasks like walking or bending may have become increasingly difficult, and you may be struggling to carry on with your favourite sports or activities.

-If the issues you’ve been experiencing haven’t got any better over time, and you feel your quality of life has been impacted, you deserve answers, as well as a route back to good health.
-Mount Alvernia offers a personalised treatment plan for anyone with knee concerns, focused on reducing your pain and restoring your mobility.
+If the issues you’ve been experiencing haven’t got better over time and you feel your quality of life has been impacted, you deserve answers as well as a route back to good health.
+At Mount Alvernia, we offer personalised treatment plans focused on reducing your knee pain and restoring your mobility.

 • Knee pain